djones1117/Voice-agent/README.md

 ---

-## 5 Kicking off calls (outbound) - optional go to the forward address in your ngrok tunnel and you can test calls from there - you can get the agent to call you or you can call the agent.
+## 5 Kicking off calls (outbound) - optional go to the forward address in your ngrok tunnel and paste the address into your browser and you can test calls from the index.html page - you can get the agent to call you or you can call the agent.
 The agents can also call each other. copy and paste your ngrok url in a browser for easy testing

 Your app exposes: